cblevins/f20-cw-rec/_pages/assignments.md

 You will be conducting a historical simulation, *The Fate of John Brown, 1859*, during two class periods in September.
 The simulation is set within a Virginia courthouse in 1859, and each student will take on the persona of a historical figure from that time as they hold a "conference" to decide the fate of John Brown following his raid on Harpers Ferry.
 You will be evaluated on two components: your participation during the simulation (including a short formal speech) and a retrospective essay on the experience.
 More details will be distributed prior to the start of the simulation.

-*Speech due in class either Wednesday, September 16th or Monday, September 21st.*
+*Speech due in class either Monday, September 21st or Wednesday, September 23rd*

 *Written Reflection due Friday, September 26th by 11:59AM.*